Sovereignty · · 2 min read

 I didn’t seduce him.

-That’s how real bonds happen
+That is how real bonds happen

-Not from pick-up lines.
+Not from pick up lines.

-Not from first dates.
+Not from dates.

-Not from apps and bios and curated smiles.
+Not from apps or curated smiles.

-Real bonds start in the body —
+Real bonds start in the body

-long before the mind grants permission.
+long before the mind says yes.

-Real bonds start with a click in the spine,
+with a click in the spine,

-a tightening in the gut,
+with a tightening in the gut,

-a pulse you can’t explain.
+with a pulse you cannot explain.

-If you’ve felt it, you know.
+If you have felt it, you know.

 I never left

-When I say I never left after fucking him on our first date —
+When I say I never left after fucking him on our first date,

-I mean the bond was already there.
+I mean the bond was already there,

 Twenty years.